TheMarex/prosem-presentation/TITLE.md

 * We need a **transformation function** for instances of $B$ to $A$

-* Important: Transformation function should not be **too powerful**

-     $\Rightarrow$ Transformation function should have logarithmic space bound in this case.
+* Transformation function needs a logarithmic space bound as well

 ## PATH is NL-complete